yumuzi234/e8vm/readme.md

 - Minimizes tool-chain setup frictions; compiles and runs right inside the Web browsers.

-These principles do not immediately achieve the best possible code comprehensibility, but they at least encourages code reading and with some proper execution, they will hopefully close the feedback loop on code comprehensibility.
+These principles do not immediately lead to the best possible code comprehensibility, but they at least encourage code reading, and with some proper execution, they will hopefully close the feedback loop on code comprehensibility so that comprehensibility can improve by iterations.

 Long live our code.